dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/explore-projects.md

 | Snapshot details | [dbt snapshot](/reference/commands/snapshot) or [dbt build](/reference/commands/build) within a job in the environment |
 | Seed details | [dbt seed](/reference/commands/seed) or [dbt build](/reference/commands/build) within a job in the environment |

-Richer and more timely metadata will become available as dbt Core, the Discovery API, and the underlying dbt Cloud platform evolve.
+Richer and more timely metadata will become available as dbt Cloud evolves.

 ## Explore your project's lineage graph {#project-lineage}